 ADACOM has the authority to enter into a contractual relationship with one or more third parties, in order to outsource part of RA responsibilities, especially regarding the validation of the Subscriber.
 In this case, the third party constitutes a Local Registration Authority (LRA).
-LRA performs its responsibilities in accordance with and is bound by the contractual terms and this CPS, as well.
+LRA performs its responsibilities in full compliance with this CPS, the respective Validation plans and the terms of the LRA Agreement signed between LRA and ADACOM.